-Because of your age and experience a job search over 50, you have many more options and a much better network of colleagues than younger workers.
+Because of your age and level of experience, a job search over 50 comes with many more options and a much better network and list of contacts and colleagues than most your younger competition.

 The network of people who know and respect you, a network built up over the years, will help you succeed in your job search over 50.